 The higher layers of OSI divide TCP/IP layers into two.
 The Link Layer of TCP/IP is split into the Data Link and Network Layers of OSI.
 The Transport Layer of TCP/IP is represented by the Transport and Session Layers of OSI, and TCP/IP’s Application Layer is divided into the Presentation and Application Layers in OSI.

 Although the OSI model is much more precise, and ultimately, more helpful than the Internet Protocol Suite, the prevalent protocols for the internet, IP, TCP, and UDP, are all defined in terms of the TCP/IP stack.
 OSI is not as popular as a conceptual model.
 However, the existence of these two models does create some confusion over what number layer a protocol or function operates at.

 Generally, when a developer or engineer talks about layers in numbers, he is referring to the OSI stack.
 An example of this confusion is the Layer 2 Tunneling Protocol.
 This exists at the TCP/IP Link Layer.
 The Link Layer is the bottom layer in the stack, and so, if it is going to be given a number, it should be Layer 1.
 So, L2TP is a layer 1 protocol in TCP/IP terms.
-In OSI, the Physical Layer lies above the Physical Layer.
+In OSI, the Data Link Layer lies above the Physical Layer.
 L2TP is a layer 2 protocol in OSI terminology, and that’s where it gets its name.

 Although that first definition of TCP/IP was published by the IEEE, the responsibility for managing most networking protocols has moved over to the Internet Engineering Taskforce.
 The IETF was created by John Postel in 1986 and it was originally funded by the US government.
 Since 1993, it has been a division of the Internet Society, which is an international non-profit association.